Kontent-ai-Learn/kontent-ai-learn-code-samples/README.md

-# Kentico Cloud Documentation - Code Samples
+# Kentico Kontent Documentation - Code Samples

-This repository contains code samples the are being used in [Kentico Cloud](https://app.kenticocloud.com/) documentation portal.
+This repository contains code samples the are being used in the [Kentico Kontent](https://app.kontent.ai/) documentation portal.

-Each code sample specified by marking represents an element of a content item in Kentico Cloud project.
+Each code sample specified by marking represents an element of a content item in Kentico Kontent project.
-The code samples are processed and pushed to Kentico Cloud by [Github Sync](https://github.com/Kentico/kentico-cloud-docs-github-sync).
+The code samples are processed and pushed to Kentico Kontent by [Github Sync](https://github.com/Kentico/kentico-cloud-docs-github-sync).

 ## How To Contribute
 Feel free to open a new issue where you describe your proposed changes, or even create a new pull request from your branch with proposed changes.